 - Slice oranges into thin slices & remove any seeds

-- Place oranges on baking tray and bake at 120 degrees for 2.5 - 3 hours, flipping them over half way through.
+- Place oranges on a baking tray and bake at 100 degrees for 2 hours, flipping them halfway through.

 - Monitor them to avoid burning, you want the skin to look completely dehydrated and the flesh to be golden orange.